jjuarez/vagrant-ansible-lab/README.md

 ...because the goal of this lab was to emulate one of my current work stacks, but feel free to use whatever you want making changes over [./requirements.yml](./requirements.yml) config file.

-Additionaly this lab has a custom ansible role called `base` which responsability is to install all the stuff needed by your box
+Additionaly this lab has a custom ansible role called [`base`](./roles/base) which responsability is to install all the stuff needed by your box

+it is highly recommended to be able to work with the ansible project from outside the virtual machine, for which a workbench based on [pyenv](https://github.com/pyenv/pyenv) + [pipenv](https://pipenv.pypa.io/en/latest/) is provided, the details of work with this kind of environments are out of the scope of this documentation, please see the docs for those projects.

 ## Roadmap